-This module is designed to provide students with an understanding of the job opportunities in the massage industry, while building core computer and business skills.
-Professionalism, ethical practice, and the law as it relates to massage and communication are discussed.
-Clinical practice in Swedish massage, chair massage, and integrated techniques continue to build the massage therapists practical skills.
-Prerequisite MTD100 Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0.
+This module is designed to provide students with an understanding of the job opportunities in the massage industry while building core computer and business skills.
+Professionalism, ethical practice, the law as it relates to massage and communication are discussed.
+Clinical practice in Swedish massage, chair massage and integrated techniques continue to build the massage therapists practical skills.
+This module introduces students to basic anatomy and physiology and a discussion of the components of the skeletal system, identification of bones, bony landmarks, and the muscular system.
+This module provides the student with the study of and an understanding of Florida massage law, including an examination of the regulatory requirements of the Florida Massage Practice Act (Chapter 480 of the Florida Statutes).
+Included in this module is a discussion on medical errors, their consequences, cost and prevention.
+Prerequisite: MTD100.
+Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0